Battle of Poltava

-The Battle of Poltava (8 July 1709) was the decisive and largest battle of the Great Northern War.
-A Russian army under the command of Tsar Peter I defeated a Swedish army, under the command of Carl Gustaf Rehnskiöld.
-The battle put an end to the status of the Swedish Empire as a European great power, as well as its eastbound expansion, and marked the beginning of Russian influence in Northern Europe.
+The Battle of Poltava took place 8 July 1709, was the decisive and largest battle of the Great Northern War.
+The Russian army under the command of Tsar Peter I defeated the Swedish army commanded by Carl Gustaf Rehnskiöld.
+The battle would lead to the Swedish Empire losing its status as a European great power and also marked the beginning of Russian supremacy in eastern Europe.